Table of Contents

 READ ALSO: Exploring Hair Styles for the Over 60s: Embracing Beauty at Any Age

-Half of the Yellow Sun Summary: The Biafran War
+Half of a Yellow Sun Summary: The Biafran War

 The latter part of the book takes place during the Nigerian Civil War (a.k.a. the Biafran War), a war that broke out after Southeast Nigeria seceded from the rest of Nigeria to form a new and independent nation of Biafra.